What's coming up?

 The left-hand panel shows the mouse cursor click on the scroll-bar box once again, and this time drag it up all the way to the top of the page.

 Scrolling on a laptop

 On a laptop, you can also scroll up and down a page using the touchpad (also known as a track pad).

-To do this, place two fingers together on the touchpad, move them down or up and the content on the screen should move in the same direction, like pushing a sheet of paper.
+To do this, place two fingers together and rest them gently on the touchpad, move them forward or back in a dragging motion and the content on the screen should move in the same direction, like pushing a sheet of paper.

-You've learnt about using the scroll-wheel on a mouse, as well as using the scroll-bar on a desktop PC and a laptop.
+You've learned about using the scroll wheel on a mouse, as well as using the scroll bar on a computer and laptop.

-If you have registered and are logged into the Be Connected website, you'll now be able to take a short quiz to finish the course.
+If you have registered and are logged into the Be Connected website, you'll now be able to take a short quiz to finish the Using a mouse course.
 If you're not registered, you are now at the end of the course.